top of page

 Notes: In verse 41, "blind" means the person who did not know the scripture.
 This "blind" person, Jesus said, would "not be guilty of sin".
 But the one who claims to know the scripture, and apparently not doing the right things, their sin remains (not forgiven).
 In this setup, these were Pharisees that recognized Jesus as the Messiah, but refused to acknowledge Him.

 The key point from this reference related to the title subject on this page, is in verse 41: "If you were blind, you would not be guilty of sin".
-This clearly says that those who truly never heard about God of the Bible or the Gospel of Jesus, will not be guilty of sin.
+This suggests that those who truly never knew may not carry the same level of guilt as those who knowingly rejected truth.
 And therefore may not be going to the same hell as others.
-They are God's business; all we need to know to satisfy the curious minds, is that God will treat them fairly.
+Ultimately, their judgment belongs to God, but Scripture consistently presents Him as just and fair.

-What about the Jews before Christ, who never met Jesus?
-The Bible says some of them will be saved based on "the Elect".
-The Bible describes a term, "the Elect" to mean some of the Jews who genuinely and wholeheartedly followed God's law of Moses, but did not live in Jesus' time, or did but naively did not recognize Him as the awaited Messiah the Christ.
-Example after Christ, the Apostle Paul.
-Example before Christ, Abraham.
-More here: Will Today's Jews Go to Heaven?
+The Bible indicates that some Jews will be saved as part of what Scripture calls “the elect.”
+The Bible describes a term, "the elect" to mean some of the Jews who genuinely and wholeheartedly followed God's law of Moses, but did not live in Jesus' time, or did but naively did not recognize Him as the awaited Messiah the Christ.
+An example Jewish person after Christ: The Apostle Paul.
+An example before Christ: Abraham.

-Most Commonly Used Bible-Reference to Answer This Question
+3. The Most Common Bible Passage Used to Answer This Question

 ”For since the creation of the world God’s invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made, so that people are without excuse.
 For although they knew God, they neither glorified him as God nor gave thanks to him, but their thinking became futile and their foolish hearts were darkened.“